Yandex Cloud

 Required paid resourcesRequired paid resources

-• Managed Service for Apache Kafka® cluster fee: Covers the use of computational resources allocated to hosts (including ZooKeeper hosts) and disk storage (see Apache Kafka® pricing).
+• Managed Service for Apache Kafka® cluster: computing resources allocated to hosts, storage and backup size (see Managed Service for Apache Kafka® pricing).

 Getting startedGetting started